Normal B12 But Still B12 Deficiency? Functional B12 Deficiency Explained

 The Pattern Breaker

 The patient is usually young.
-They often have no nutritional risk factors at all.
-And they will not tell you about the nitrous oxide unless you ask directly.
-That normal B12 will feel reassuring.
-Do not let it be.
+They often have no nutritional risk factors and they may not tell you about the nitrous oxide unless you ask directly.

 Pro Tip